mtigas/hello-django/README.md

 The minimum "hello world" for Django 1.4.
 Views only, no code having anything to do with model/database/etc.

-## Setup:
+## How this repo was put together

-Assuming Django is installed (`pip install django` or `easy_install django`), these are the commands that were run to create this repo once you are `cd`'d into a directory you want to contain your Django project (in my case, the directory that became the root of this repo):
+Assuming Django is installed (`pip install django` or `easy_install django`), these are the commands that were run to create this repo (once I was `cd`'d into the root of this repo):

     django-admin.py startproject mysite
     cd mysite